r441/emoji-for/README.md

 # emoji-for

+a little collection of emoji for discord bot/server/forum ;

-because we all like cute emoji
+because we all like cute emoji;

+emoji edited by me will be placed in folder #byme ;